So, what are your favourite items for a vegan bowl? For me it’s an easy question – but with an infinite amount of variations!

 Putting together the Different Vegan Bowls

-All the bowls will begin with green leaves and and a layer of rice.
+All the bowls will begin with green leaves and and a layer of rice or quinoa.
 On top of that, you can vary your ingredients each day.
 A little veggies in tomato sauce, some avocado, tahini or cilantro sauce etc.

 One day add chickpeas and another add beans.
 One bowl can have sweet potato and tofu and another bowl just the veggies in tomato sauce, or pile it all on.